 - 1. In the bowl of a stand mixer, whisk the flour, yeast, and salt to combine.
 Attach the bowl and dough hook to the mixer and, with the mixer on medium-low speed, add first the olive oil and then gradually add the water in a slow steady stream, continuing to comine until a smooth, elastic dough forms, about 10 minutes.

 - 2. Lightly slick a large bowl with a little oil.
-Form the dough into a ball, transfer it to the bowl seam-side down, then cover the bowl with plastic wrap lightly sprayed with the spray and let rise in a warm spot until double in size, 1 1/2 to 2 hours.
+Form the dough in a ball, transfer it to the bowl seam-side down, then cover the bowl with plastic wrap lightly sprayed with the spray and let rise in a warm spot until double in size, 1 1/2 to 2 hours.

 Make the calzone filling

-- 3. Meanwhile, while the dough rises, combine the cheeses, egg yolk, oregano, salt, and black pepper in a medium bowl, cover with plastic wrap and refrigerate until needed.
+- 3. While the dough rises, in a largish bowl, combine the cheeses, egg yolk, oregano, salt, and black pepper, cover with plastic wrap, and refrigerate until the dough is ready.